s-damian/rust-solana-wallet/README.md

 ### 🌐 from_mnemonic command

-> Generate and display a mnemonic from a specific phrase.
+> Generate and display a seed and Solana public key from a specific phrase.

-> Command with arguments: cargo run -- from_mnemonic `<PHRASE>`
+> Command with arguments: cargo run -- from_mnemonic `<RECOVERY_PHRASE>`

 To generate and display the seed and Solana public key from a specific mnemonic phrase, pass the phrase (12 or 24 words, for example) as an argument.